Iceland in the Eurovision Song Contest 2012

-Iceland participated in the Eurovision Song Contest 2012 with the song "Never Forget" written by Greta Salóme Stefánsdóttir.
+Iceland was represented at the Eurovision Song Contest 2012 with the song "Never Forget" written by Greta Salóme Stefánsdóttir.
 The song was performed by Greta Salóme and Jónsi.
 Jónsi previously represented Iceland in the Eurovision Song Contest 2004, where he placed nineteenth in the final of the competition with the song "Heaven".
 The Icelandic entry for the 2012 contest in Baku, Azerbaijan was selected through the national final Söngvakeppni Sjónvarpsins 2012, organised by the Icelandic broadcaster Ríkisútvarpið (RÚV).
 The selection consisted of three semi-finals and a final, held on 14 January, 21 January, 28 January and 11 February 2012, respectively.
 Five songs competed in each semi-final with the top two as selected by a public televote alongside a jury wildcard advancing to the final.
 In the final, "Mundu eftir mér" performed by Greta Salóme and Jónsi emerged as the winner through a 50/50 combination of jury voting and public televoting.
 The song was later translated from Icelandic to English for the Eurovision Song Contest and was titled "Never Forget".

 Iceland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 22 May 2012.
 Performing during the show in position 2, "Never Forget" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 26 May.
 It was later revealed that the Iceland placed eighth out of the 18 participating countries in the semi-final with 75 points.
 In the final, Iceland performed in position 7 and placed twentieth out of the 26 participating countries, scoring 46 points.